Dawson Creek, British Columbia to Deadhorse, Alaska

 I’ve read many accounts of people coming to Deadhorse on motorcycles and I never heard it was easy.
 My particular trip up, however, was not bad at all except for the hell of the last 30 miles.
 As I said, I think I was lucky everything just worked out.
 If the weather were bad during, or if there’d been a lot of rain in the preceding days, I am pretty sure my ride would have been very different.

 That’s it for now.
+I made it to the top of the world.
 Next, I’ll be headed south.

 1) The further north you go, the more expensive everything is – everything is WAY more expensive, gas, food, and especially lodging.
 At the Boreal, we shared a small room with two twin beds barely big enough for two people and the bathrooms were shared with everyone.